Early Spring Series

-"Early Spring" was painted from direct observation as a representational interpretation of the vase of yellow tulips in front of a window framing winter outside.
+"Early Spring" was painted from direct observation as a symbolic interpretation of a vase of yellow tulips in front of a window framing winter outside.

 "Early Spring Cubed" Is drawn from my mind's stored images.
 I abandoned all direct observation of the external scene to create this painting.
-This process forced me to access these stored images and filter them through my own aesthetics thus reinventing the composition.
+This process forced me to access these stored images and filter them through my aesthetics, thus reinventing the composition.

-"Early Spring Espresso-ism” was painted using energetic color and paint movement.
-The idea of winter versus spring is articulated in warm and cool colors.
+"Early Spring Espresso-ism" uses vibrant color and paint movement.
+The idea of winter versus spring in warm and cool colors.
 The objects are painted as symbolic representations and disregard the observed truth of the forms, lights and darks, and subtleties of color.